Approximating linear response by nonintrusive shadowing algorithms: Abstract

 \section{Abstract}

-Shadowing methods compute derivatives of averaged objectives of chaos with respect to parameters of the dynamical system.
-However, previous convergence proofs of shadowing methods wrongly assume that shadowing trajectories are representative.
+Nonintrusive shadowing algorithms efficiently compute $v$, the difference between shadowing trajectories, then use $v$ to compute derivatives of averaged objectives of chaos with respect to parameters of the dynamical system.
+However, previous proofs of shadowing methods wrongly assume that shadowing trajectories are representative.
 In contrast, the linear response formula is proved rigorously, but is more difficult to compute.

-In this paper, we first prove that the shadowing method computes a part of the linear response formula, which we call the shadowing contribution.
-Then we show that the error of shadowing is typically small for systems with small ratio of unstable directions.
-For partly reducing this error, we give a correction which can be easily implemented.
-Finally, we prove the convergence of the non-intrusive shadowing, the fastest shadowing algorithm, to the shadowing contribution.
+We prove that $v$ gives only a part, called the shadowing contribution, of the linear response; hence, the other part, the unstable contribution, is the systematic error of shadowing methods.
+For systems with a small ratio of unstable dimensions, with some further statistical assumptions, we show that the unstable contribution is small.
+We also briefly describe an algorithm for the unstable contribution, which is simpler to derive but less efficient than the fast linear response algorithm.

+Moreover, we prove the convergence of the nonintrusive shadowing algorithm, the fastest shadowing algorithm, to $v$ and to the shadowing contribution.